 Have any other tips or tools that help you run weekly sprints?
 Let us know!

 This post was contributed by Alexandra Wyatt, who is the content marketer for ScrumGenius, an asynchronous standup app for Slack, Microsoft Teams and Cisco Webex Teams.
-Find out more about our product’s features and how it can help your team reduce meetings and save time here.
+Find out more about our product’s features and how it can help your team run asynchronous meetings, reduce meetings and save time with our standup meeting cost calculator.